issamsaid/hiCL/README.md

 hiCL extensively reduces the need to focus on the host code and offers a set of functionalities in C/C++ and Fortran to help efficiently exploit hardware accelerators for scientific computing.<br/>
+hiCL offers a transparent way to manage memory objects on different hardware accelerators with different memory models thanks to a set of bitwise flags.
 A [paper](http://dl.acm.org/citation.cfm?id=2909453) about hiCL was published at the International OpenCL Workshop (IWOCL 2016) in Vienna, Austria on late April' 16.